caspersg/learn_vim/README.md

 Then type the text you want to search for, and press ENTER. then use `n` to find the next match, or `N` to find the previous match.

+While search can be seen as a mode, it also counts as a motion.
+So `y/bar<ENTER>` will yank until the next match for 'bar'

 ### Visual
 Used for selecting text.
 This allows you to use the same keys as Normal mode.